-- evaluating Board performance, reviewing Board size and composition, assessing both necessary and desirable competencies of directors, reviewing Board succession plans, senior management succession plans and proposed candidates; and - reviewing the performance of the Chair.
+- evaluating Board performance, reviewing Board size and composition, assessing both necessary and desirable competencies of Directors, reviewing Board succession plans, senior management succession plans and proposed candidates; and - reviewing the performance of the Chair.

-The RNC Charter requires the Committee to meet at least twice a year and as required.
-In the 2023 financial year, the Committee met three times, in accordance with its usual practice.
+The RNPC Charter requires the Committee to meet at least three times a year and as required.
+In the 2024 financial year, the Committee met three times, in accordance with its usual practice.

-All members of the RNC are Independent Non-Executive Directors, including the Chair.
-The CEO attends meetings of the RNC by invitation.

-The members of the Remuneration and Nominations Committee at 30 June 2023 were:
+All members of the RNPC are Independent Non-Executive Directors, including the Chair.
+The CEO attends meetings of the RNPC by invitation.
+The members of the Remuneration, Nomination and People Committee at 30 June 2024 were:

-- Julie Raffe, Independent Non-Executive Director - RNC Chair; - Rhys Jones, Independent Non-Executive Director; and - Mick McMahon, Independent Non-Executive Director - Chair of the Ridley Board.
+- Melanie Laing, Independent Non-Executive Director - RNPC Chair - Rhys Jones, Independent Non-Executive Director - Mick McMahon, Independent Non-Executive Director - Chair of the Ridley Board